-

 In 2009, Critical Mass released Body Language, a concept album based on Pope John Paul II's Theology of the Body.
 Critical Mass marked 2012 with the release of 15 (1997-2012), a compilation album with three new songs along with 12 other songs from their catalog.

 Critical Mass has been a mystery to many even given the above accolades.
 With numerous personnel changes, the only constant has been lead singer/lyricist David Wang.
 However, due to family and work commitments, the band has not promoted itself extensively since their inception in 1997.
-That is about to change.
+That changed with the release of their seventh album, “Serenity”.
 “I have gone through incredible personal turmoil and that has caused me to start writing again.
 This time, I want to take my message of hope on the road, particularly to those who have suffered through marital strife and breakdown,” says Wang.
 “The new songs do not sugar-coat the trials and tribulations that we have all been going through recently but proclaim that we need to keep our eyes on Jesus”.
-Critical Mass released the album Serenity in October 2021 and, with the pandemic, tours will be starting in 2023.
-The album includes songs co-written with Canadian rock icon, Ray Lyell, as well as contributions from Ian Tanner, Adam and Andrew Horrocks, April Philpotts, Matt and Tim Devine, Darrell Bueckert and, last but not least, a cover of the song "Here Comes the Sun"
+Critical Mass released the album Serenity in October 2021 and will touring extensively in support of their music for the first time in the band's existence.

 Members (Present and past, in studio or on stage!)